vidyamantra/moodle-format_topicsrev/README.md

 Here we provide the higher order of topic first and go one by one through lower order of topics, it becomes a mature and systematic approach for handling the course topics.

-Basically this is a clone of the Moodle topics course format, except the topics are listed in reverse order.
+Basically this is a clone of the Moodle topics course format except the topics are listed in reverse order.

 Here, different type of users have own privileges like Teacher can hide/show the particular topic and Student can able to see the visible topics and further lower order topics as well.